Berufsoberschule: Requirements

-This class as well as Vorklasse is often taken as a chance to avoid a trial time in the months between September to December in the 12th grade.
+This class as well as Vorklasse is often taken as a chance to avoid a trial time in the months between September and December in the 12th grade.

 Second foreign language

 Students who want to get an Abitur at Berufsoberschule need to either:

 a) have had classes of a second foreign language for at least 3 years at another school and at least a graduation mark of 4 (D in US grading system).

 b) study a second foreign language (often French) and pass an exam in Berufsoberschule.